build-on-aws/content/tutorials/instrumenting-java-apps-using-opentelemetry/index.md

 As you can see, the fundamental difference between synchronous and asynchronous metrics is that for the synchronous ones, you need to control when and where in the code its value will be updated.
 For the sake of knowing how to look for this metrics in the observability backend, mind that we have used specific names for each metric.
 The metric that counts when the microservice is executed is called `custom.metric.number.of.exec`, and the metric that monitors the amount of memory consumed by the JVM is called `custom.metric.heap.memory`.

-Save the changes made to the `HelloAppController.java` file.
+2. Save the changes made to the `HelloAppController.java` file.

 Now that we have the metrics properly implemented, it is time to configure the collector to send them to Prometheus.

 ## Sending all the metrics to Prometheus

 Now that the microservice has been instrumented to produce metrics, we need to configure the collector to send them to Prometheus.
 Right now, the collector is sending all metrics to logging.
-To change this, update the processing pipeline from the `collector-config-local.yaml` file to the following:
+To change this, update the processing pipeline from the `collector-config-local.yaml` file.

+1. Edit the file `collector-config-local.yaml`

+Here is how the updated file should look like.

 ```yaml
 receivers: